mit-rss/intro_to_linux/README.md

    multiple answers are possible, choose the shortest answer.
 All of your commands should work regardless of your current working directory.
 [Hint](https://www.gnu.org/software/bash/manual/html_node/Tilde-Expansion.html)
-6. Continue onto question 4 to find out how to submit your answers.
+6. Continue onto problem 4 to find out how to submit your answers.
 Unlike problems 1-3, this exercise relies on using **multiple commands** to reformat your directory.
 So, feel free to pipe many commands together or complete file manipulations in consecutive lines as needed.
 The commands you use to complete this problem will **not** be added to the `linux_exercise.txt` file!

 ## Problems